 Soft Night Guards

 The soft night guard is best for those with light teeth grinding and clenching.
-It is made from a flexible vinyl, and is approximately 1.5 mm to 2 mm thick.
+It is made from a flexible vinyl, and is approximately 1.5 mm thick.
 Soft night guards generally last anywhere between 6 months and 2 years.

 This is a daytime mouth guard for people with daytime bruxism.
 It is made from a thin layer of hard acrylic, and it is 1 mm thick.
 Unlike the bulkier night mouth guards, you can speak and breathe normally while wearing the ultra-thin guard throughout the daytime.
 Its life span is between 6 months and 2 years, depending on the severity of the grinding.